Anthropology, Art and Perception (MRes) 2025 entry

 • 22 contact hours for lectures and seminars, plus additional practical time

-• Anthropology, Art and Perception 1: centres on the role of the sensory in visual and material culture and covers haptic, visual, sonic and gustatory themes in anthropology, and addresses the role of aesthetics from ethnographic and anthropological perspectives.
+• Anthropology, Art and Perception 1: centres on the role of the sensory in visual and material culture covering haptic, visual, sonic and gustatory themes in anthropology, and addresses the role of aesthetics from ethnographic and anthropological perspectives.

-• Anthropology, Art and Perception 2: explores anthropology's potential for contributing to and critiquing image production in film, art and photography; develops new sensory approaches to observation and engagement.
+• Anthropology, Art and Perception 2: explores anthropology's potential for contributing to and critiquing image production in film, art and photography, and develops new sensory approaches to observation and engagement.

 If students choose not to complete the dissertation requirement for the MRes, there is an exit award available that allows suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MRes.